Admissions Tip: Managing Round 2 MBA Deadlines

 Think carefully about the timing of the R2 MBA deadlines.

 Looking at the deadlines chart, it becomes clear that some deadlines may be easier to make than others.
 A candidate applying to NYU Stern and MIT Sloan could have a more leisurely December when compared to someone targeting Harvard, Stanford and Wharton.
 Assuming about three weeks of research and writing for each school’s application, take a look at the deadlines and count backwards to determine a start date for each.
-It is entirely possible to meet same-day deadlines, such as Wharton and HBS, but doing so requires a well-planned schedule and consistent progress.
+It is entirely possible to meet same-day or back-to-back deadlines, but doing so requires a well-planned schedule and consistent progress.

 Consider taking some time off from work.